Sreya200402/hilarious-ai-game/README.md

 # On macOS / Linux
 python3 'game(import).py'

-💡 **Tip:** Because your filename has parentheses, always use quotes around it when running on Windows.
+💡 **Tip:** Because filename has parentheses, always use quotes around it when running on Windows.

 ```